-It’s simple to figure out what kind of coffee flavor you’re after using the Coffee Taster’s Flavor Wheel.
+It’s simple to figure out what coffee flavor you’re after using the Coffee Taster’s Flavor Wheel.

 Original of coffees taster’s flavors wheel?
 How to determine the taste of coffee?

-The 1995 version of the “Coffee Taster’s Flavor Wheel” is divided into two segments.
+The 1995 “Coffee Taster’s Flavor Wheel” version is divided into two segments.
 The “Faults and Taints Wheel” on the left discuss the harmful impacts on coffee beans during the “From seed to cup” process, such as Musty, Moldy (mold), Sour (sour), Phenolic, and so on.

 It’s not as difficult to use the coffee circle to study it.
-You don’t have to be a professional cupper to experiment for your cup of coffee, and you may share your experiences with others to improve your skills.
+You don’t have to be a professional copper to experiment with your cup of coffee, and you may share your experiences with others to improve your skills.
 Isn’t it simple yet no less attractive?